SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

 };
 ```

-As `sap.ui.geomap` is actually a wrapper for `SapGeomap Web Component`, which aggregates different types of geo objects (spots, circles, polygons etc.) in single aggregation
-but the architecture of a database allows having multiple lines with multiple columns containing data for different types of geo objects, we need to take care for this manually:
+The `sap.ui.geomap` control is a wrapper for the `SapGeomap Web Component`, which aggregates various geo objects (spots, circles, polygons, etc.) into a single aggregation.
+However, a database allows having multiple lines with multiple columns containing data for different types of geo objects.
+Therefore, you  must handle this mapping manually:

 ###### delegate/JSONGeomapDelegate.ts: model handling
 ```typescript